How to Maintain Healthy Implants

 - Don’t eat sticky, chewy, or tough foods — Chewy or sticky foods such as gummies and caramel, as well as tough foods like steak and raw vegetables, can damage your implant and lead to infection.
 Stick to a diet of soft foods and clear liquids.

-- Don’t drink alcohol or smoke — Drinking alcohol or smoking will dry out your mouth and reduce your blood flow.
+- Avoid alcohol and smoking — Drinking alcohol or smoking will dry out your mouth and reduce your blood flow.
 Avoid both of these habits for at least a few days.

 - Don’t spit or use a straw — Forceful spitting or suction puts pressure on your implant, potentially breaking the blood clot and causing a painful dry socket.